DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 2. In The [BinaryImageViewer.aspx.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/UploadingBinaryImages/BinaryImageViewer.aspx.cs) file, uncomment the `Response.ContentType = "image"` line and comment out the `Response.ContentType = "image/jpeg"` line.
 3. Run the example solution and open the **[UploadingBinaryImage/UploadControl.aspx](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/UploadingBinaryImages/UploadControl.aspx)** page.
 4. Upload the **[\App_Data\TestData\Content-Sniffing-XSS.jpg](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/App_Data/TestData/Content-Sniffing-XSS.jpg)** file.
 This is nominally a JPEG image, but in fact is a JavaScript file that emulates a malicious script.
 5. Open the **[UploadingBinaryImage/BinaryImageViewer.aspx](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/UploadingBinaryImages/BinaryImageViewer.aspx)** page.
-As with every ASPX request, the markup is generated by the server on request, and the uploaded file will be added to the [code behind](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/UploadingBinaryImages/BinaryImageViewer.aspx.cs).
+As with any ASPX request, the markup is generated by the server on request, and the uploaded file is added to the [code behind](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/UploadingBinaryImages/BinaryImageViewer.aspx.cs).
 6. The JavaScript code from the uploaded file is executed by the browser:

 ![malicious-image](https://github.com/DevExpress/aspnet-security-bestpractices/blob/wiki-static-resources/uploading-binary-image-1.png?raw=true)